Skip to content

 4. Adjustment disorder with disturbance of conduct: Disturbance of conduct is predominant.

-6. Adjustment disorder unspecified: For maladaptive reactions that are not classifiable as one of the specific subtypes of adjustment disorder.
+6. Adjustment disorder unspecified: For maladaptive reactions that are not classifiable as one of the above specific subtypes of adjustment disorder.

 Causes of Adjustment Disorder